cagefigter/windows-reg-tweaks/README.md

 Regtweaks (Win 7 - Win 10) Collection files original created under the GNUv2 license 2015 by [CHEF-KOCH](https://github.com/CHEF-KOCH).
-Some tweaks are taken from the www, some are found by myself.
+Some tweaks are taken from the internet, some are found by myself.

 **Current Status: Over 600+ tweaks**

-Before! you use any tweak ensure you read the comment inside the .reg (labeled with **;**) to see what it really change.
+Before! you use any tweak(s) ensure you read the comment(s) inside the .reg (labeled with **;**) to see what it really changes.
 Of course an backup/snapshot could also help in case something goes wrong.
+Remember: Shit happens!